 - Year 10 Year 11

-In the development study students will look at medicine and public health in Britain c50AD to the present day.
+In the development study students will look at medicine and public health in Britain from 1250AD to the present day.
 This involves ideas about the cause and treatment of disease and illness, approaches to public health and prevention of disease and illness and the influence of changes in society on medicine and public health.
-The source enquiry looks at the transformation of surgery c1845-c1918.
-Students will need to understand the three main factors of dealing with pain, infection and blood loss in influencing these changes.
+The source enquiry looks at the transformation of surgery during the Great War 1914-1918.

-The depth study covers the American West c1845-c1890 and includes the inhabitants and settlers, the development of the Plains and conflict on the Plains.
+There are three depth studies.
+The first covers the American West c1835-c1895 and includes the inhabitants and settlers of the Plains, the development of the Plains and conflict on the Plains.

 - Year 12